cblevins/sp23-dig-stud/_modules/audio-editing-2.md

 - Import all the .mp3 files you just downloaded of your classmate project ideas and make sure they're added as new tracks
 - Import the banjo music .mp3 file and add it as a new track
 - [Select and trim](https://manual.audacityteam.org/man/audacity_tracks_and_clips.html) the banjo music audio track so that you have a roughly 10-second musical intro.
-- Use the [Selection Tool](https://manual.audacityteam.org/man/selecting_audio_the_basics.html) to rearrange the order of your project ideas so that the first one begins towards the end of the banjo music, with some overlap
+- Use the [Selection Tool](https://manual.audacityteam.org/man/selecting_audio_the_basics.html) to rearrange the order of your project ideas so that the first one begins towards the end of the banjo music, with roughly three seconds of overlap
-- Use the [Envelope Tool](https://manual.audacityteam.org/man/envelope_tool.html) to fade the song out as it leads up to the conversation.
+- Use the [Envelope Tool](https://manual.audacityteam.org/man/envelope_tool.html) to fade the banjo song out as it leads up to the first project idea.
-- Use the [Selection Tool](https://manual.audacityteam.org/man/selecting_audio_the_basics.html) and delete or cut any leading or trailing dead sound or long silences in your recorded tracks of project ideas.
+- Use the [Selection Tool](https://manual.audacityteam.org/man/selecting_audio_the_basics.html) and delete or cut the following from each track:
-- Use the [Envelope Tool](https://manual.audacityteam.org/man/envelope_tool.html) to adjust the volume of each your tracks or specific parts of each track so they're relatively even
-- Record a *new* audio track in which you record a few seconds of a "sign off" or goodbye to end your recording.
-- Download a sound effect from [Quick Sounds](https://quicksounds.com/) and overlay it onto your sign off at the end of your recording.
+	- A long pause between words or sentences
+	- An "um" or "uh"
+	- A spike in noise (like a mouse click)
+	- More than 1 second of silence at the beginning or end of the track
+- Use the [Loudness Normalization](https://manual.audacityteam.org/man/loudness_normalization.html) effect to even out the different recordings so that one isn't much louder than the others
+- Let's end your audio with a couple soothing seconds of a kitten purring.
+Go to the [Quick Sounds](https://quicksounds.com/) library, search for `kitten purr`, download the sound effect, and add it to the end of your project.
+Note: you'll need to select, move, and trim the track.h
-- [Export your edited audio](https://manual.audacityteam.org/man/file_menu_export.html) as a .mp3 file called `yourlastname-yourfirstname.mp3` and upload it to the `#in-class` Slack channel.
+- [Export your edited audio](https://manual.audacityteam.org/man/file_menu_export.html) as a .mp3 file called `yourlastname-yourfirstname-audio-2.mp3` and upload it to the `#in-class` Slack channel.

 ## General Podcast Resources